google/filament/ios/samples/README.md

 ## Prequisites

 iOS support for Filament is experimental.
 Currently, both the OpenGL ES 3.0 and Vulkan (via MoltenVK) backends are supported.
-The iOS simulator is not supported yet.
+The iOS simulator is supported, but because the simulator has no support for Metal, running Filament on the simulator is limited to the OpenGL ES backend.

 Before attempting to build for iOS, read [Filament's README](../../README.md).
 You must first cross-compile Filament for ARM64 on a macOS host before running the sample.
 The easiest way to do